morn1n9st4r/bookswarehouse/README.md

 # Description
-This repo contains a project which is used for performing analysis of the books, their authors and publishers on the popular [web-site LiveLib](https://www.livelib.ru/).
-Every day this pipeline parses "New Books" page and adds them, their authors and publishers to respective tables.
-Every table undergo specific transformations needed for downstream tasks (e.g. dashbords, recommender systems).
+This repository houses a project that is designed for conducting an analysis of books, their authors, and publishers on the renowned [web-site LiveLib](https://www.livelib.ru/).
+The project's pipeline regularly extracts information from the "New Books" page and populates relevant tables with details about the books, their authors, and publishers.
+These tables undergo specific transformations that are essential for subsequent tasks such as creating dashboards and developing recommender systems.

 # Technologies used
 The books warehouse is made from the following tools: